SiniNumminen/website/_posts/_blog/2017-11-24-Rural-Indian-energy-sceneries.md

 published: true
 comments: true
 excerpted: |
-    You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site ...
-day_quote:
-    title: "Quote Day"
-    content: |
-        Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-        (Mr. Lorem)
+    Uttar Pradesh is one of the most energy poor states in India, where the majority of people do not have access...

 # Does not change and does not remove 'script' variables
 script: [post.js]
 ---

-Uttar Pradesh is one of the most energy poor states in India, where the majority of people do not have acces to electricity.
+Uttar Pradesh is one of the most energy poor states in India, where the majority of people do not have access to electricity.
 Here are some images of the things I witnessed during my research trips to the rural areas.

 <br>